coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 "Correlogram for the Initial Test Results")

-Other than the trivial autocorrelation at lag 0, the maximum autocorrelation for map and array is $$0.02$$.
+Other than the trivial autocorrelation at lag 0, the maximum autocorrelation for map and array is $$0.02$$, that seems acceptably low to me.

 ### Measuring the Effect

 I have not yet declared how we are going to measure the effect.
-The standard statistic for this purpose is the [Hodges-Lehmann Estimator](https://en.wikipedia.org/wiki/Hodges%E2%80%93Lehmann_estimator).
+The standard statistic to use in conjunction with Mann-Whitney U test is the [Hodges-Lehmann Estimator](https://en.wikipedia.org/wiki/Hodges%E2%80%93Lehmann_estimator).
 Its definition is relatively simple: take all the pairs formed by